EricTetz/x32-proxy/README.md

 You may specify `--ws` multiple times to listen on multiple interfaces and/or ports.

+### `--http`

+Add static HTTP file server to websocket address/port.
+Will serve files from the current directory.
+See [serve-static](https://www.npmjs.com/package/serve-static).

 ### `--help`
 Shows all the options and usage.